acaylor/ajs-blog/content/posts/docker-alternatives.md

 ### Build the container

-Now build the image with any of the aformentioned tools:
+Now build the image with any of the aforementioned tools:

 ```sh
 podman build --tag example .